-Once you have arrived at a satisfactory number that is acceptable and that you can live with, you can agree to settlement with the insurance company.
-However, in a sense this number has to be “backed into,” since before you can know what is an acceptable overall number you need to know what outstanding costs remain and need to be deducted from it.
+Once you have arrived at a satisfactory number that is acceptable and that you can live with, you can agree to a settlement with the insurance company.
+However, in a sense, this figure has to be “backed into,” since before you can know what is an acceptable overall number you need to know what outstanding costs remain and need to be deducted from it.
 This is why many attorneys first (when they have a rough idea of what the settlement amount may end up being) start to negotiate with the medical providers to see if this could even be a possibility.
-Once the ultimate outstanding medical amount is known, and the subrogation lien amount is known (and negotiated down), THEN one can start to understand what the true bottom line “net amount” will be; the end figure you will walk away with.
+Once the final outstanding medical amount is known, and the subrogation lien amount is known (and negotiated down), THEN one can start to understand what the actual bottom line “net amount” will be; the end figure you will walk away with.
 This is the number that, in the end, always matters most.

 Another important consideration is that many insurance companies are attempting to offer plaintiffs “structured settlements.”
 This is an interesting concept, but we should remember our previous principle and precept; that insurance companies do WHAT IS BEST FOR THEM 100% of the time.
 Knowing that, it is recommended for a variety of reasons to shy away from a “structured settlement.”
-Essentially, a structured settlement is where the insurance company gets to settle your claim, but essentially pay you little or no money now.
+Essentially, a structured settlement is where the insurance company gets to settle your claim, but mostly pay you little or no money now.
 They promise yearly, quarterly or monthly payments against the principle.
-It goes something like this: if they “settled” your claim today for $100K instead of paying you this, they would pay you “prevailing interest rate” [of maybe prime rate plus a couple percent, so say 6% yearly], as such they would owe you $6,000 every year or $500 per month.
+It goes something like this: if they “settled” your claim today for $100K instead of paying you this, they would pay you “prevailing interest rate” [of maybe prime rate plus a couple percent, so say 6% yearly].
+As such, they would owe you $6,000 every year or $500 per month.

 This may seem good to some people, and it might be for someone looking for a steady income, but this assumes that they will not go into bankruptcy (it does happen periodically) and that you cannot get a better rate than the 4% – 6% they might pay.
 This is a pretty modest return, and usually either the market or property will out perform these results.
 Further, there may be other business investments one could engage in, or they could take care of personal or family obligations if their money were not “locked up.”
 Some people consider such a settlement arrangement, if the settlement involves a child, or is only for a set number of years and then the entire principle is paid over.
-The reason insurance companies like, and push for, these types of settlements is obvious; they get to keep their own money and their normal 20% – 30% returns, meanwhile paying only a small portion of that interest percentage to the injured party.
-The great majority of people ignore this and demand the full amount upon settlement, and this seems advisable.
+The reason insurance companies like, and push for, these types of settlements is evident; they get to keep their own money and their standard 20% – 30% returns, meanwhile paying only a small portion of that interest percentage to the injured party.
+A large majority of people ignore this and demand the full amount upon settlement, and this seems advisable.

 Obviously, then, your negotiation skills on the one end are as important as your negotiation skills on the other.
 The front end (the insurance company) money is only half of the equation.
 The back end (the money owed to medical providers and subrogation liens) is just as important and just as much a factor in what you will ultimately net.
 Thus, at this point in the process things may stall until you can make all of the “numbers work.”
 Likewise, you need to be just as patient here (in negotiating the back end) as you do in negotiating your settlement with the insurance company.
 Both must be integrated to come up with the best “whole” overall solution which nets you the most money.
-Taking the time to negotiate the back end, physicians and subrogation liens, can be lucrative and net you thousand of dollars more, if one is patient.
+Taking the time to negotiate the back end, physicians and subrogation liens can be lucrative and net you thousand of dollars more, if one is patient.

 Insurance companies know the power of this concept, of dangling a figure out there and then just waiting.
 They let time do the psychological work of helping to turn around reluctant plaintiffs.
-The same can, and DOES, work with medical providers.
+The same can, and DOES work with medical providers.
 Letting them know that there is a certain amount you could pay right NOW (based on the offer) if they could compromise their bill.
 Otherwise, let them know you will likely have to wait until litigation happens to be able to get the full amount to pay the bill in its entirety.
-It is up to THEM if they want to wait.
+It is up to THEM if they want to remain.
 If the proposed offer is not particularly that great, and you would be “netting” just a moderate amount of money, there is another technique that is sometimes used to get the doctors in line and get them negotiating their bills.

 Many times, instead of playing “hide the ball” and not telling the doctors that one is netting a certain amount of money; attorneys will in more moderate cases show a complete breakdown of ALL of the figures, even how much YOU are clearing.
 This works in a couple of ways.
 First, it shows the willingness to be honest.
 Second, it shows that no one person here is “getting rich” (including the plaintiff).
-Third, it shows that EVERYONE is taking a reduction and IDEALLY, the same reduction percentage.
+Third, it proves that EVERYONE is taking a reduction and IDEALLY, the same reduction percentage.
 This would all be reflected in your breakdown.

 This might show that the amount being offered is a $25K policy limit.
-Next, that the overall medical bills were $15K, and the lawyers fees are $7,500 and that the plaintiff would only receive $2,500.
+Next, that the overall medical bills were $15K, and the lawyer’s fees are $7,500 and that the plaintiff would only receive $2,500.
 This is obviously unfair.
 So what is proposed is something like this: That all parties, including the attorney (if one), is willing to do a 1/3 reduction of the bill ACROSS THE BOARD and that now the physicians (each taking a 1/3 reduction on his particular bill) would total $10K in meds, and the attorney fee is reduced to $5K and the client nets $10K.
 Something like this shows no one party is getting particularly rich, and that all are sharing in the reductions equally, etc. These type of proposals are almost never turned down.
-It is just that physicians do not want to be the only ones making reductions or concessions, which is usually thee case.
+It is just that physicians do not want to be the only ones making cuts or concessions, which is usually thee case.